 The following information describes dosages that are commonly used or recommended.
 However, be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.

 Note: Imitrex isn’t meant to be taken every day.
-You should only take it if you get a migraine or cluster headache.
-It’s not known if it’s safe to use Imitrex to treat more than four headaches per month (30 days).
+You should take it only if you get a migraine episode or cluster headache.
+It is unknown whether it’s safe to use Imitrex to treat more than about four headaches per month (30 days).

 Drug forms and strengths